spiffe/spiffe.io/content/spire/overview.md

 1. The SPIRE Server starts up.
 2. Unless the user has configured an UpstreamCA plugin, the server generates a self-signed certificate (a certificate signed with its own private key); the server will use this certificate to sign SVIDs for all the workloads in this server’s trust domain.
-3. If it’s the first time starting up, the server automatically generates a trust bundle, whose contents it stores in datastore you specify in the datastore plugin -- described in the section "Built-in plugins" in the
+3. If it’s the first time starting up, the server automatically generates a trust bundle, whose contents it stores in a datastore you specify in the datastore plugin -- described in the section "Built-in plugins" in the
 [SPIRE Server Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_server.md).
 4. The server turns on its registration API, to allow you to register workloads.
 5. The SPIRE Agent starts up on the node that the workload is running on.